Gospel riots: Psycharis and My Journey

 Psycharis proposed the immediate abandonment of katharevousa and the adoption of demotic for all written purposes.
-But he did not reject the relationship with Ancient Greek; on the contrary, as an evolutionary linguist, he argued that spoken demotic really was Ancient Greek, merely two thousand years further along in its evolutionary history.
+He did not reject the relationship with Ancient Greek; on the contrary, as an evolutionary linguist, he argued that spoken demotic really was Ancient Greek, merely two thousand years further along in its evolutionary history.
 As a Neogrammarian, he believed that the essence of language was passed on by speech rather than writing, and he regarded katharevousa as an artificial construct rather than a true language.

 Many agreed with him up to this point.
-But Psycharis went further.
-If demotic were to be used as the written language of a modern state, it would need a larger technical vocabulary.
+But Psycharis went further: if demotic were to be used as the written language of a modern state, it would need a larger technical vocabulary.
 Educated everyday speech in the 1880s simply borrowed such terms from written katharevousa (for example: the word ἐξέλιξις, "evolution", was altered to ἐξέλιξη to conform to the morphology of spoken demotic).

 Psycharis rejected all such borrowings.
 Instead, he coined the word ξετυλιξιά, which he claimed was the word spoken Greek would have evolved for the concept of evolution if it had been free of the corrupting influence of katharevousa.
 He created many such words on the same principle; his declared aim was to set up a revitalized, scientifically derived demotic as a new written standard based entirely on the spoken language, isolated from katharevousa and independent of it.

 Some found the new coinages ugly and unnatural: "Psycharis' versions sounded like mispronunciations of learned words by uneducated people, who would be unlikely to be familiar with many of these words in the first place."
 Others were inspired by Psycharis' vision and became enthusiastic supporters of his version of demotic.
 Notable among these was Alexandros Pallis, whose translation was to play a leading part in the events surrounding the Gospel Riots.

 Psycharis is widely credited with turning demoticism from an idea into a movement, which steadily gained strength during the 1890s.
 Although he met some opposition, it was at first mainly good-humoured, constructive, and centred on linguistic and cultural issues.

 Linguistic situation in 1896

 By 1896, the situation might be summarized as follows: Ancient Greek was established firmly in the Church, in secondary schools, and also in primary schools (with some katharevousa there since 1881).
-Katharevousa was still used for every kind of administration and for non-fiction literature, but in prose fiction it was just beginning to give way to demotic.
+Katharevousa was still used for every kind of administration and for non-fiction literature, but in prose fiction, it was just beginning to give way to demotic.
 In poetry, demotic had taken the lead.

-The supporters of katharevousa were on the defensive, but the demoticist movement was split between the "extreme" demoticists spearheaded by Psycharis and Pallis, and the "moderate" demoticists who were less doctrinaire, and much more tolerant of borrowing from katharevousa (it was these moderates who would finally win the language debate 80 years later).
+The supporters of katharevousa were on the defensive, but the demoticist movement was split between the "extreme" demoticists spearheaded by Psycharis and Pallis, and the "moderate" demoticists who were less doctrinaire, and much more tolerant of borrowing from katharevousa (these moderates would finally win the language debate, 80 years later).